'WIGHTLINK' WARRIORS & WIZARDS

 winner), (2017) Rye House, Lakeside, (2018) Lakeside, Isle of Wight, (2019) Isle of Wight

 Ben had a welcome return as captain after a successful 2018 season with the Warriors.
 A true professional both on and off track, he always made himself available to the fans and the media, had great respect from his fellow riders and maintained his stance as a top performer in the National League.
-Ben once again provided consistent high scoring power both home and away, and was always there to be counted on to come up with the goods when it mattered.
-He was the highest points scorer in the team along with being the fastest Warrior around the Smallbrook circuit.
+Once again he provided consistent high scoring power both home and away and was always there to be counted on to come up with the goods when it mattered.
+He was the highest points scorer in the team along with being the fastest Warrior around the Smallbrook circuit in 2019.